 - Sometimes attorneys do a pretrial flat fee but there’s an additional fee if the case goes to trial.
 It’s also a good plan to ask about whether the Criminal Attorney anticipates any other costs such as expert witnesses or investigations.

-If you’ve been arrested for or charged with a crime – regardless of how serious – it’s a good idea to talk to a Criminal Attorney, even for advice.
+If you’ve been arrested for or charged with a crime – regardless of how serious – it’s a good idea to talk to an Orange County Criminal Attorney, even for advice.
 Don’t delay, Call Kenney Legal Defense at (855) 505-5588 for help.